bennamrouche/irc-tester/README.md

 </p>

 # 42 irc Server Tester
-# IrcMultiClient
+### IrcMultiClient

-IrcMultiClient is a Java Gui Program that connects 200 clients to an IRC Server and joins them to a channel named room.
+IrcMultiClient is a Java GUI application for stress-testing IRC servers by spawning and managing multiple IRC clients.
-It can send/receive messages between clients and join other channels.
+It connects a custom number of clients to an IRC server, auto-joins them to a default **room** channel, and allows sending/receiving messages between all clients.
+Additional channels can be joined dynamically.

 # How to run
 ## Use a Jar file